git-town/git-town/README.md

 Git Town makes [Git](https://git-scm.com) more efficient, especially for large teams.
 See [this screencast](https://youtu.be/oLaUsUlFfTo) for an introduction.

-## Commands

-Git Town provides these additional Git commands:
+Git Town adds these high-level workflow commands to Git:

 #### Typical development commands